gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 In the BIO configuration, there are 2 types of threads

 1. Acceptors — To accept incoming requests and to add in a queue.
-Acceptors discard any request when the queue if full, default is 100.
+Acceptors discard any request when the queue is full, default is 100.
 2. Workers — To pick requests from the acceptor queue and process each request in its own thread stack

 Accept queue size